-When President Trump was elected, 4RG anticipated that the US would not contribute anything useful to the development of climate change policy and sound environmental measures over the next 4 years.
+When President Trump was elected, 4RG anticipated that the US would not contribute anything useful to the development of international climate change policy and sound environmental measures over the next 4 years.

-In fact the future effort to check climate change may more seriously effected.
+In fact the future effort to check climate change may be more seriously effected.
 We expect that tomorrow (or soon thereafter) the US will formally withdraw from the Paris Accord.

 We don’t have any inside information but consider the following: